 Poor Bettina doesn’t feel married!
 That’s a matter of understanding.

 Just like Don’t Lose Your Head managed to do humour around head-chopping, Carry On Henry does it brilliantly around torture.
 Torture is not funny, but when a Carry On film depicts it, it can become quite a gag.
-Poor Sir Roger, because he had an adventure with Marie, is sent several times to the torture chamber in the Tower of London where he is “stretched”, which results in him becoming taller and taller each time he makes an entrance in the film.
-Kenneth William’s surprised reaction when he sees him obviously adds a lot to the comedic effect.
+Poor Sir Roger, because he had an adventure with Marie, is sent several times to the torture chamber in the Tower of London where he is “stretched”.
+That results in him becoming taller and taller each time he makes an entrance in the film.
+Kenneth William’s surprised reaction when he sees him adds a lot to the comedic effect.

 Another of the absurdities established by Thomas Cromwell (Kenneth Williams) is the S.E.T., more precisely the “Sex Enjoyment Tax”, another bizarre way for the king to get even richer than he already is.
 The real Henry VIII probably had weird tax laws.
 At least, I wouldn’t be surprised.

-Even if her part in the film was relatively small, this was Barbara Windsor’s favourite role in the series.
+Even if her part in the film was relatively small, that was Barbara Windsor’s favourite role in the series.
 (3) It was perfectly constructed for her and gave her the occasion, once again, to shine with a sparkling performance.
 She embodies the lighter spirit of the film and, overall, her role is just a lot of fun.

 Terry Scott and Kenneth Williams pretty much go on as a team as Henry VIII right and left arms.
-(Well, sort of) They worked quite well together as people who half-trust each other.
+They worked quite well together as people who half-trust each other.
 Kenneth Williams perfectly shows is eccentricity, as always, and Terry Scott, once again, proves to be one of Carry On‘s most versatile actors.

 I loved Joan Sims in that!
 Her interactions with Sid James are just perfect, and I loved how she plays a woman who sticks to her convictions.
 If she wants to eat garlic, well, she’s going to eat garlic!
-This is far from being realistic, but remember that this is Carry On material.
+That is far from being realistic, but remember that this is Carry On material.
 I think her chemistry with Charles Hawtrey was among the best of the film.
 Hawtrey also plays a fictional character, and he’s quite unforgettable.

-Kenneth Connor plays a man avid to abduct the king and take the power.
-It’s a small but appreciated part well, because it’s Kenneth Connor!
+Kenneth Connor plays a man avid to abduct the king and take power.
+It’s a small but appreciated part because, well, it’s Kenneth Connor!
 Honestly, I would have liked to see a bit more of him but, at least, he was there for a moment.
 Interestingly, the last time Kenneth Connor and Kenneth Williams had appeared in a Carry On film together was in Carry On Cleo, which was made seven years prior to Carry On Henry.
 Of course, that makes us nostalgic about the good old days of Carry On Sergeant, Nurse, Constable, etc.

 Carry On Henry is a fun enough Carry On.
 Probably not the most memorable, but it presents a lot of Carry On-esque gags that work well and good teamwork between the actors.

-Next, we’ll be reviewing Carry On At Your Convenience, which marked the most appreciated return of Bernard Bresslaw, Hattie Jacques, Richard O’Callaghan, and Jacki Piper, and introduced Kenneth Cope to the franchise (after an uncredited role in Carry On Jack).
+Next, we’ll be reviewing Carry On At Your Convenience, which marked the most appreciated return of Bernard Bresslaw, Hattie Jacques, Richard O’Callaghan and Jacki Piper, and introduced Kenneth Cope to the franchise (after an uncredited role in Carry On Jack).